Consider carefully what you hear

 'Whoever has will be given more; whoever does not have, even what he has will be taken from him.'
 (Mar 4:25)

-It's possible for everyone who has understanding of the Word to gain even more, providing they apply themselves to it.
-In fact the potential for every believer is to have an abundance of understanding (Mat 13:11–2).
+It is possible for everyone who has understanding of the Word to gain even more, providing they apply themselves to it.
+In fact it is the potential of every believer to have an abundance of understanding (Mat 13:11–2).

 But what did Jesus mean when he said that whoever does not have, even what he has will be taken from him?
-He was repeating a truth he'd taught in the Parable of the Sower earlier in the chapter.
+He was repeating a truth he had taught in the Parable of the Sower earlier in the chapter.

 In that parable he said that some people are like seed along the path where the word is sown.
 As soon as they hear it, Satan comes and takes away the word that was sown in them (Mar 4:15).
 That happens because they haven't understood it (Mat 13:19).